fredarcito/react-text-illuminator/README.md

-# HighlightText Component
+# ReactTextIlluminator

-HighlightText is a React component designed to highlight specific text within a larger body of text.
+ReactTextIlluminator is a React component designed to highlight specific text within a larger body of text.
 It can be useful for indicating search results, highlighting keywords, or emphasizing certain terms.

 ## Installation

-You can install the HighlightText component via npm:
+You can install the ReactTextIlluminator component via npm:

 ## Props

-The HighlightText component accepts the following props:
+The ReactTextIlluminator component accepts the following props:

 | Prop              | Type     | Description                                          | Default Value |
 | ----------------- | -------- | ---------------------------------------------------- | ------------- |